 KIT and SPLIT days may not be used during the two weeks of compulsory maternity and adoption leave immediately after the birth of the baby.
 KIT and SPLIT days can be worked any time after this, up to the end of the maternity or adoption leave period.

-Whilst KIT days specifically apply only to the statutory maternity and adoption leave period, it is recognised that trainees may wish to undertake similar activities prior to returning to work (such as those relating to the SuppoRTT programme) outside of the statutory leave period, for instance during their accrued annual leave period.
-In this case, they will in effect be giving up a day (or more) of this annual leave, so will be entitled to the equivalent number of days back later.
+Whilst KIT days specifically apply only to the statutory maternity and adoption leave period, it is recognised that PGDiTs may wish to undertake similar activities prior to returning to work (such as those relating to the SuppoRTT programme) outside of the statutory leave period, for instance during their accrued annual leave period.
+In this case, they will in effect be giving up a day (or more) of this annual leave, so will be entitled to the equivalent number of days in lieu.
 They will not receive additional pay.
+Some trusts refer to KIT/SPLIT days during accrued annual leave as SRTT days (refer to the SRTT section at the bottom of this document).

 Pay and time off in lieu for parental leave associated KIT and SPLIT Days

 It is strongly advised that the details regarding pay for these days is discussed and agreed by the trainee and Lead Employer prior to undertaking any KIT and SPLIT days.
-All return to training activity should be discussed agreed with the trainee’s educational supervisor or training programme in advance of a trainee undertaking them.
+All return to training activity should be discussed and agreed with the PGDiT’s educational supervisor or training programme in advance of a PGDiT undertaking them.

-The trainee will be paid at their basic daily rate for the hours worked, less the occupational or statutory maternity, adoption, shared parental leave payments.
-Pay for a KIT or SPLIT day undertaken by an LTFT trainee should be the same as that of an equivalent grade full-time trainee basic daily rate for the hours worked.
+The PGDiT will be paid at their basic daily rate for the hours worked, less the occupational or statutory maternity, adoption, shared parental leave payments.
+Pay for a KIT or SPLIT day undertaken by an LTFT PGDiT should be the same as that of an equivalent grade full-time PGDiT’s basic daily rate for the hours worked.

-Following the most recent junior doctors contract review, trainees can now claim time back in lieu, to reflect the loss of maternity, adoption, shared parental leave and pay associated with taking KIT and SPLIT day.
+Following the most recent junior doctors contract review, PGDiTs can now claim time back in lieu, to reflect the loss of maternity, adoption, shared parental leave and pay associated with taking KIT and SPLIT day:

-If the KIT / SPLIT day is taken during the full pay period, the Lead Employer will ensure the trainee receives a day of paid leave in lieu once the employee has returned to work.
+If the KIT / SPLIT day is taken during the full pay period, the Lead Employer will ensure the PGDiT receives a day of paid leave in lieu once the employee has returned to work.

-If the KIT / SPLIT day is taken during the half pay period, the trainee is entitled to a half day of paid leave in lieu once the employee has returned to work.
+If the KIT / SPLIT day is taken during the half pay period, the PGDiT is entitled to a half day of paid leave in lieu once the employee has returned to work.

-Pay for KIT and SPLIT days is from the Trust or host organisation paying the maternity, shared parental and adoption leave pay, even if the trainee is due to return to work in a different Trust and it has been agreed that the trainee will undertake the KIT and SPLIT days in their new Trust or host organisation.
-If a trainee is transferring into a new deanery have issues relating to payment for KIT and SPLIT days from their previous trust, we would advise you seek advice from HR at your lead employer.
+Pay for KIT and SPLIT days is from the trust or host organisation paying the maternity, shared parental and adoption leave pay, even if the PGDiT is due to return to work in a different trust and it has been agreed that the PGDiT will undertake the KIT and SPLIT days in their new trust or host organisation.
+If a PGDiT is transferring into a new deanery and has issues relating to payment for KIT and SPLIT days from their previous trust, we would advise them to seek advice from HR at their lead employer.

-Course costs incurred can usually be reimbursed by the employing trust through the individual trainee’s study budget, via the usual method for that trust, but this should be discussed prospectively.
-We would advise trainees to speak to their Trust before applying for study leave to check local arrangements.
+Course costs and any expenses incurred can usually be reimbursed by the employing trust through the individual trainee’s study budget, via the usual method for that trust, but this should be discussed prospectively.
+We would advise PGDiT to speak to their trust before applying for study leave to check local arrangements.

 Additional Financial Considerations

-If a trainee takes averaged occupational pay for their parental leave, we advise that they discuss the financial and lieu day reimbursements for KIT and SPLIT days with the Lead Employer at their earliest opportunity.
+If a PGDiT takes averaged occupational pay for their parental leave, we advise that they discuss the financial and lieu day reimbursements for KIT and SPLIT days with the Lead Employer at their earliest opportunity.
 Reimbursement should be equitable, but there is no specific NHS Employers guidance on such cases at present.